sinae99/HA-DB-Docker-Compose/note.md

 ## Important clarification
 ### Replication ≠ HA
-- Simple Docker Compose examples (primary + replica):
+- Simple Docker Compose (primary + replica):
-  - ❌ No automatic failover
+  - No automatic failover
-  - ❌ Manual promotion
+  - Manual promotion
-  - ❌ Not production HA
+  - Not production HA

 - **HA requires a “brain”** that decides:
   - Who is primary
   - When to promote a standby

 ---

-## What pg_auto_failover actually is
+## What is pg_auto_failover ?
 - An **official PostgreSQL HA solution**
 - Provides:
   - Single-primary PostgreSQL
   - Automatic failover
-  - Physical streaming replication

 - It is:
   - A PostgreSQL extension
   - A control process (`pg_autoctl`)

 - It is **not**:
   - Multi-master
   - Write-to-all-nodes